TianyiSun00234/Dataset-/README.md

-# This is a collection of resources mainly for NLU research
+# A collection of papers, tutorials, and talks for Natural Language Understanding (NLU)

 The sharing principle of these references here is for research.
-If any authors do not want their paper to be listed here, please feel free to contact Tianyi Sun (Email: sun00234@umn.edu).
+If any authors do not want their paper to be listed here, please feel free to contact [Tianyi Sun](https://tianyisun00234.github.io/) (Email: sun00234@umn.edu).

 ## Resource: